SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

    * "FAILED_DATABASE_AUTHENTICATION_GROUP"
    * "BATCH_COMPLETED_GROUP"

-   Below command updates the audit policy with new actions using Azure CLI.
-If you want to use any other mechanism, refer to these [docs](https://learn.microsoft.com/en-us/sql/relational-databases/security/auditing/create-a-server-audit-and-database-audit-specification?view=sql-server-ver16).
+Follow the below command to update the audit policy with new actions using Azure CLI.
+If you want to use any other mechanism, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/sql/relational-databases/security/auditing/create-a-server-audit-and-database-audit-specification?view=sql-server-ver16).
 ).

   ```sql title="Command to enable audit logs"